koleaby4/next_movie/README.md

    3. running the following command `npm run cypress:open`
 4. Click "Run all specs"  button to run the tests

+# Payments

+ToDo: explain that payments are wired to a test end-point (no charges will be incurred) and provide test card details for evaluation purposes.

 # Resources

 1. Front-end style inspirations https://startbootstrap.com/templates/